The ultimate guide to mobile projects in Readymag

 In addition to a desktop viewport, Readymag offers a mobile and a tablet viewport.
-If you don’t switch on the mobile viewport for your Readymag project and look at this project on a mobile device, you will still see the desktop layout—it will be scaled to the width of the screen (both in landscape and portrait orientation).
+If you don’t switch on the mobile viewport for your Readymag website and view it on a mobile device, you will still see the desktop layout—it will be scaled to the width of the screen (both in landscape and portrait orientation).

 Composition tips & tricks for mobile